Map Project

 Partners

-The Map Project was developed by the Barossa Archives and Historical Trust Inc. for the Barossa Museum, in collaboration with the Barossa Regional Gallery and Barossa Lutheran Archives.
+The Map Project was developed by the Barossa Archives and Historical Trust Inc. for the Barossa Museum, in collaboration with the Barossa Regional Gallery, Double RR Co and Barossa Lutheran Archives.